rekalogika/rekalogika-docs/docs/analytics/04-query/01-querying.md

     ->getResult();
 ```

 The result is an instance of `Result`.
-It presents the query result in three
+It presents the query result in two
 shapes, for user convenience:

-1. Table format, similar to a SQL result set.
-A record contains one or more
-   measures.

-2. Normal table format, similar to the table format, but only contains one
-   measure per record.
+1. Data cube format

-3. Tree format.
+2. Table format.

 ## Query Methods